dyne/Zenroom/docs/website/docs/crypto.md

 script as a payload to be uploaded inside the VM.

-System integrators can work on [embedding Zenroom as a VM](/wiki/how-to-embed) without worring about cryptographic libraries APIs and moving dependencies required by the cryptographic implementations.
+System integrators can work on [embedding Zenroom as a VM](/wiki/how-to-embed) without worrying about cryptographic libraries APIs and moving dependencies required by the cryptographic implementations.

 All in all, by using Zenroom your cryptographic model implementation is **ready for an accellerating future where crypto technologies will grow in diversity and possibilities**!